 The residency is primarily located at the Indiana University Health Neuroscience Center, which is part of the larger IU Health campus in downtown Indianapolis.
 Additionally, pediatric neuropsychology residents participate in multidisciplinary rotations at Riley Hospital for Children.

 On the Adult Track, residents see outpatients referred from clinical departments within IU Health and the community.
 Diagnoses include: Alzheimer disease, Parkinson disease, Huntington disease, brain tumors, traumatic brain injury, stroke, multiple sclerosis, environmental exposures and medico-legal referrals.
 Residents have roles in clinical interview, testing, report writing and feedback to patients, families and referral sources.
-There are sub-rotations in geriatric psychiatry, deep brain stimulation and epilepsy clinics.
+There are sub-rotations in deep brain stimulation and epilepsy clinics.
 Typical caseload is three to four consultations per week.

 On the Pediatric Track, residents see outpatients on referral from pediatric neurology, oncology, neurosurgery, developmental pediatrics, physical medicine and rehabilitation, and psychiatry departments.
 Diagnoses include: seizure, epilepsy, traumatic brain injury, brain tumor, leukemia, stroke, chromosomal abnormalities, spina bifida, hydrocephalus and neurofibromatosis.
 There are sub-rotations in neuro-oncology and physical medicine and rehabilitation which take place at Riley Hospital for Children.
 Residents have roles in clinical interview, testing, report writing and feedback to patient, family and referral sources.
 Caseload is two to three consultations per week.